mnowlin/nowlin-website/content/publications/index.md

 ## Journal Articles

+Nowlin, Matthew C. 2022.
+"Who Should 'Do More' about Climate Change?
+Cultural Theory, Polycentricity, and Public Support for Climate Change Actions across Actors and Governments." _Review of Policy Research_, forthcoming

+Nowlin, Matthew C., Maren Trochmann, and Thomas Rabovsky.
+2022.
+"Advocacy Coalitions and Political Control." _Politics and Policy_, forthcoming

 Hawes, Rachel and Matthew C. Nowlin.
-2021.
+2022.
 "Climate Science or Politics?
-Disentangling the Roles of Citizen Beliefs and Support for Energy in the United States." _Energy Research and Social Science_, forthcoming
+Disentangling the Roles of Citizen Beliefs and Support for Energy in the United States." _Energy Research and Social Science_, 85.

-Nowlin, Matthew C., Maren Trochmann, and Thomas Rabovsky.
-2021.
-"Advocacy Coalitions and Political Control." _Politics and Policy_, forthcoming

 Nowlin, Matthew C. and Wesley Wehde.
 2021.
 "Social Capital and Hurricane Warning Response." _International Journal of Disaster Risk Reduction_, 65.